opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 #### **Continuous Delivery (CD) Pipeline**

-- Go again to `Jenkins > Create a Job` and create a second job item
+- Go to `Jenkins > Create a Job` and create a second job item

 - Name the job `Update-Manifest`